 - Recent Progress.
-ADB approved \$250 million loan for India's Industrial Corridor Development Subprogram 1 in October 2021 to expand multi-modal transport networks, enhance institutions for corridor management, and address skills gaps to support industrialization. - Priority Projects.
-For APSI 2022-2024, these include: Tranche 2 of Visakhapatnam-Chennai Industrial Corridor Development, Tamil Nadu Urban Flagship Investment, and Industrial Corridor Development Subprogram 2.

-14. Priority Projects.
-Of the shortlist of 53 projects for coordination and facilitation by the SASEC program:

-- Bangladesh will be implementing 21 projects costing \$23.46 billion; of these, AIIB will provide financing of \$1.3 billion; Japan, \$6.08 billion; ADB, \$3.19 billion, and WB, \$585.00 million. - India will be implementing 15 projects worth \$4.60 billion, with Japan providing \$387.83 million, World Bank \$70 million, and ADB \$2.82 billion. - Nepal will be implementing 10 projects costing \$4.27 billion, of which \$450 million will be financed by World Bank, \$1.44 billion by ADB and \$129.23 million by JICA. - Bhutan will be implementing two projects worth \$884.40 million, with ADB financing of \$408.50 million. - One Sri Lanka project worth \$1.16 billion, one will be financed by PRC for \$989 million. - The Myanmar project worth \$171 million will be financed by its Government. - The two Maldives projects worth \$26.99 million are for ADB financing for \$25 million.
+ADB approved a \$250 million loan for India's Industrial Corridor Development Subprogram 1 in October 2021 to expand multimodal transport networks, enhance institutions for corridor management, and address skills gaps to support industrialization. - Priority Projects.
+For APSI 2022-2024, these include: Tranche 2 of Visakhapatnam- Chennai Industrial Corridor Development, Tamil Nadu Urban Flagship Investment, and Industrial Corridor Development Subprogram 2. - 14.
+Of the shortlist of 53 projects for coordination and facilitation by the SASEC program: - Bangladesh will be implementing 21 projects amounting to \$23.46 billion; of these, AIIB will provide financing of \$1.3 billion; Japan, \$6.08 billion; ADB, \$3.19 billion; and WB, \$585.00 million. - India will be implementing 15 projects worth \$4.60 billion, with Japan providing \$387.83 million; World Bank, \$70 million; and ADB \$2.82 billion. - Nepal will be implementing 10 projects costing \$4.27 billion, of which \$450 million will be financed by the World Bank, \$1.44 billion by ADB, and \$129.23 million by JICA. - Bhutan will be implementing two projects worth \$884.40 million, with ADB financing of \$408.50 million. - One Sri Lanka project worth \$1.16 billion, one will be financed by the People's Republic of China (PRC) for \$989 million. - The Myanmar project worth \$171 million will be financed by its government. - The two Maldives projects worth \$26.99 million are being financed by ADB for \$25.00 million.

-15. Notable among the priority projects are those that have secured firm funding since 2020, and/ or are now under implementation, but will continue to be monitored.
+15. Notable among the priority projects are those that have secured firm funding since 2020, and/or are now under implementation, but will continue to be monitored.
 These include:

-- Matarbari port development (Bangladesh), funded by JICA, construction of which began in November 2020, for completion in early 2026; - Tranche 1 of Dhaka- Sylhet Corridor Road Investment, with funding committed by ADB in October 2021; - Nepal SASEC Power Transmission and Distribution System Strengthening Project, for which ADB committed funding of \$235 million in August 2020; and - Nepal Strategic Road Connectivity and Trade Improvement Project (covering Kathmandu-Naubise- Mugling) approved by World Bank in June 2020 for \$450 million.
+- Matarbari port development (Bangladesh), funded by JICA, construction of which began in November 2020, for completion in early 2026; - Tranche 1 of Dhaka-Sylhet Corridor Road Investment, with funding committed by ADB in October 2021; - Nepal SASEC Power Transmission and Distribution System Strengthening Project, for which ADB committed funding of \$235 million in August 2020; and